newhavenrb/conferences/WindyCityRails-2012-Lightning-Talks.md

 by [[Arthur Shagall]]

-* Enums with slugs, basically
+* ActiveRecord with slug lookup, basically
 * `Something[:foo]` gives you an `ActiveRecord` instance